Family Therapy

 Major life transitions can place stress on even strong families.
 Divorce, remarriage, blended family dynamics, and shifts in family roles often require time and support to adjust.

-When parents separate or divorce, the romantic relationship may come to an end, but parenting continues.
+When parents separate or divorce, the romantic relationship comes to an end, but co-parenting continues.
 Children still need stability, safety, and the freedom to love both parents without feeling caught in the middle.

 Family Therapy and Addiction Recovery

 Addiction can deeply affect the entire family system.
 Trust may feel fragile, communication can become guarded, and loved ones often carry a mix of fear, hope, frustration, and grief.
 Family therapy provides a place for these experiences to be understood and worked through together.
 As recovery unfolds, families can begin repairing trust, rebuilding emotional safety, and developing healthier ways of supporting one another.
-The focus is not only on sobriety, but also on strengthening the relationships that help sustain long term recovery and stability within the family.
+The focus is on strengthening the relationships that help sustain long term recovery and stability within the family.

 Family Therapy for Family Businesses